Call for Papers

 JCLS is an international, open access, peer-reviewed online journal dedicated to all aspects of computational approaches to Literary Studies.
 JCLS responds to the differentiation of subfields within the Digital Humanities, an ongoing process in which Computational Literary Studies has already gained considerable maturity and visibility.
 The journal provides a publishing platform for works on the development, application, and critique of computational approaches to Literary Studies.
 (For more information about the journal, see our Mission Statement.)

-When submitting an article to JCLS, authors can decide whether they want to publish an article solely in the journal (journal-only track) or whether they would like to present the article additionally at the Annual Conference of Computational Literary Studies (CCLS) in June 2023 (conference+journal track).
+When submitting an article to JCLS, authors can decide whether they want to publish an article solely in the journal (journal-only track) or whether they would like to present the article additionally at the Annual Conference of Computational Literary Studies (CCLS) (conference+journal track).
 We kindly encourage authors to present their articles at the conference and take advantage of this opportunity to receive feedback on their work, to participate in the discussions of related work, and to engage with the CLS community during the conference.

 Scope and Topics